SagevdBrand/Master-thesis/docs/Supplementary material.md

   - Following Van Smeden et al. (2019), replace the calibration slope by the highest estimated calibration slope within the scenario (replacement is done after all simulation iterations are completed).
-The number of instances will be documented and reported per model and simulation condition.
+The number of instances will be documented and reported per model and simulation scenario.

 ### Separation:
 Data separation might occur (probability increases when decreasing sample size and increasing dimensionality).
-We anticipate separation will not occur often due to the continuous predictor data and moderate discrimination, AUC of 0.75, for all simulation conditions.
+We anticipate separation will not occur often due to the continuous predictor data and moderate discrimination, AUC of 0.75, for all simulation scenarios.
 1. How to detect:
   - Supplemental material of (van Smeden et al., 2019) assumes separation when any estimated standard error of maximum likelihood model was > 70 (study 3).
   - Warnings or errors might be returned that indicate separation.
 2. How to handle:
   - Report an error when separation occurs within the results.
-The number of separated datasets will be registered per condition.
+The number of separated datasets will be registered per scenario.
 No action is needed, as models developed on separated data can still be used to make predictions.
     With the low prevalence of separation that is anticipated, we assume it will have a negligible influence on performance.